jannikmi/timezonefinder/README.rst

 Credits
 =======

+Thanks to:

-Thanks to `Adam <https://github.com/adamchainz>`__ for adding organisational features to the project and for helping me with publishing and testing routines.
+`Adam <https://github.com/adamchainz>`__ for adding organisational features to the project and for helping me with publishing and testing routines.

+`cstich <https://github.com/cstich>`__ for the little conversion script (.shp to .json)

 License
 =======